melsabagh/radmin/README.md

 Fore more details, please refer to: "Radmin: Early Detection of Application-Level Resource Exhaustion and Starvation Attacks," in proceedings of the 18th International Conference on Research in Attacks, Intrusions and Defenses (RAID), 2015, Kyoto Japan.

-#### Due to licensing issues, the source code of Radmin is no longer public.
+#### Due to licensing restrictions and commercial interest, the source code of Radmin is no longer public.
 Please contact the author(s) for more information.

 ```
 @inproceedings{elsabagh:15:raid,